dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

 The theme for this challenge is bug hunting.
-So, let’s find some bugs.
+So, let's find some bugs.

 In `services/users.js` I found the hashed passwords for `don`, who seems to be an admin, and `tin`.